thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 {{Section 5 of HTTP-MESSAGE-SIGNATURES}} defines the `Accept-Signature` field which can be used to request a Message Signature from a client by an origin.
 Origin MAY choose to request signatures from clients that did not initially provide them.
 If requesting, Origins MUST use the same parameters as those defined by the {{generating-http-message-signature}}.

+Origin MAY request a new signature with tag "web-bot-auth" even if a nonce is provided, for example if it believes the nonce is a replay, or if it doesn't store nonces and thus requests new signatures every time.

 ## Validating Message signature

 Upon receiving an HTTP request, the origin has to verify the signature.
 The algorithm is provided in {{Section 3.2 of HTTP-MESSAGE-SIGNATURES}}.